 Monda’s Beautiful Nature

-Nature lovers and avid hikers will enjoy walking in the Sierra de las Nieves nature park that is a picturesque wilderness of flora and fauna and there are many walking routes of interest.
+Nature lovers and avid hikers will enjoy walking in the La Sierra de las Nieves nature park that is a picturesque wilderness of flora and fauna and there are many walking routes of interest including our very own walk through history from the Castle to the town of Monda!

 The Castillo de Monda has been the main attraction of the village for some time, but venture out into its streets and you’ll find a place bustling with Andalusian charm and excellent tapas bars, not forgetting a warmth towards visitors that will ensure you feel like family everywhere you go.